 The effective date of the registration statement for our initial public offering, filed on Form SB-2 under the Securities Act of 1933, as amended (File No. 333-78337), was July 28, 1999.
 The class of securities offered and sold pursuant to the registration statement was common stock.
-The offering commenced on July 29, 1999 and and the proceeds therefrom were received August 3, 1999.
+The offering commenced on July 29, 1999 and the proceeds therefrom were received August 3, 1999.
 The managing underwriter for the offering was Gilford Securities.
-Accordingly, we did not have the proceeds from the offering during the quarter ended June 30, 1999.

 In the offering, we sold 1,000,000 shares of our common stock for an aggregate offering price of \$8.0 million.
-We incurred expenses of approximately \$1.6 million, of which approximately \$1.0 million represented underwriting discount and a non-accountable expense allowance payable to the underwriter and approximately \$.6 million represented other expenses related to the offering.
-The net offering proceeds to us after total expenses was approximately \$6.4 million.
+We incurred expenses of approximately \$1.7 million, of which approximately \$1.0 million represented underwriting discount and a non-accountable expense allowance payable to the underwriter and approximately \$.7 million represented other expenses related to the offering.
+The net offering proceeds to us after total expenses was approximately \$6.3 million.